 However, if you are not an accredited investor, you can still invest in real estate crowdfunding.
 How?
 Through eREITs invented by Fundrise.
 Fundrise is one of the leaders in the non-accredited real estate investing space.
-The minimum investment is only $1,000 to invest in their eREITs.
-They have five eREITs focused on regions, income, and grown.
+The minimum investment is only $10 to invest in their Starter level account.
+Fundrise has multiple eREITs focused on regions, income, and grown.

-They also have “ePlans” with $500 minimums.
-You pick whether you want income or appreciation and your level of risk.
+They also have “ePlans” where you pick whether you want income or appreciation and your level of risk.
 Then they put you in a fund that finds properties that meet your needs.
 These are typically residential properties and a mixture of debt and equity deals.

 Here's a detailed Fundrise review post I wrote for more information.

 4) Completely Passive Investing

 One of the main reasons why I sold my San Francisco rental house in 2017 was because of maintenance.
 I didn't want to fix the leaks or replace the pipes.
 Neither did I want to deal with painful tenants who didn't pay their rent on time.
 With a new baby, time was too precious for me to deal with all the hassle.

 When you invest in crowdfunding real estate, you have zero work after the investment closes.
 However, you still have all the up front work.
 You need to analyze the REC investment and see if it's a good fit for your overall plan.
 But, you should be doing that anytime you invest.